Open-Access Publishing

 What is Open-access Publishing?

-Open access (OA) publishing refers to making research publications freely available to anyone who would want to access them, including the public.
+Open Access publishing refers to making research publications freely available to anyone who would want to access them, including the public.
 Traditionally, access to publications has been hidden behind a publisher paywall, meaning access is limited to those with a library subscription or those who can afford the access fee.
-By publishing open access, any financial, legal and technical barriers to accessing a publication are removed.
+By publishing open access, any financial, legal, and technical barriers to accessing a publication are removed.
 There are different levels of open access publishing.
-Green open access refers to publishing in a traditional journal and sharing a version of the article (generally a preprint or postprint) in a subject or institutional repository.
-This often happens after an embargo period.
-Gold open access refers to publishing in an open access or hybrid journal, where a published version of the article is available directly from the publisher.
-This can happen immediately.

 Benefits